-Critics' Choice Awards 2019: Bold menswear shines on the red carpet
+Critics' Choice Awards: Red carpet's best-dressed

 The annual ceremony, which honors the year in film and television, has historically offered some pretty substantial clues about who might win big at the Oscars.
 It's also a more relaxed affair than other dates on the awards calendar, a mood reflected on this year's red carpet (or blue carpet, to be precise).

-After the bold fairytale dresses and classic Hollywood glamour of last week's Golden Globes, many attendees opted for pared-down looks at Santa Monica's Barker Hangar.
+After the fairytale dresses and classic Hollywood glamour of last week's Golden Globes, many attendees opted for pared-down looks at Santa Monica's Barker Hangar.
 Even Lady Gaga, who stole the show at the Globes with an extravagant Valentino dress, kept things simple this time around with a strapless pale peach Calvin Klein gown and (comparatively) short train.

 Elsewhere, bold silhouettes made way for more conventional, often figure-hugging, choices.
 But this didn't prevent stars from turning simplicity into understated elegance.
 Emmy Rossum turned heads in a plunging burgundy Ralph Lauren gown, while Amy Adams stunned in a blue long-sleeved dress paired with emerald green earnings.